jtagaca/jtagaca/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2

 <p>
-:school: I am a junior at California State University, Bakersfield.
+:school: I am a sophomore at California State University, Bakersfield.
 And I specialize in fullstack development mainly in web technologies.
 I am also actively exploring technologies such as machine learning, cloud development or infrastrucutre, and containerization.
 </p>

 <p>